 The fresh fruits are also baked or roasted in the batter, which concentrates their flavours and makes them juicy.
 As we keep the cherry stones in, the result is a cherry dessert that explodes with natural flavours, with a slight hint of almond.

+Many French chefs also create their own spin to the classic.
 For example, French chef, Anne-Sophie Pic adds cinnamon and butter to the batter.
 She pre-cooks the cherries and serves it with a cinnamon cream.
-Chef Philippe Conticini also adds cinnamon - but also adds hazelnut flour, orange zest and tops with a Speculoos (Biscoff) crumble.
-While it's good, it's certainly not like the traditional tasting recipe.
+Chef Philippe Conticini also adds cinnamon with hazelnut flour, orange zest and tops with a Speculoos (Biscoff) crumble.
+While it's good, it's straying from the authentic recipe.

-What Cherries are Best for this Clafoutis Recipe?
+What Cherries are Best for Clafoutis?

-Any kind of fresh cherries are best for a clafoutis.
+Any kind of fresh cherries are best for clafoutis.
 It depends how you like your cherries!
 Do you like them acidic or extra sweet?
 We had a Napoleon cherry tree in the garden and honestly, they were so acidic that we'd add too much sugar and it wasn't the same pleasure.
 So I wouldn't recommend, personally.

 However, if we're lucky enough to visit Antoine's parents in Provence during cherry season in the early summer, my mother-in-law, Madeleine proudly rustles up her Clafoutis with local bigarreau cherries, les Burlat.